JohnSnowLabs/johnsnowlabs/docs/en/alab/user_management.md

 Follow the steps described below to setup a SAML connection.

-1. Goto AnnotationLab Keyclock console and navigate to `Identity Providers` under `Configure` on the left-side menu.
+1. Goto Generative AI Lab Keyclock console and navigate to `Identity Providers` under `Configure` on the left-side menu.

 2. Choose `SAML v2.0` from Add Provider drop-down menu and a configuration page should appear.